creeperbbs/scMCP/README.md

 :satisfied:Please use the molecule fingerprint generated procession to pregenerate the embedding before inference using scMCP which will help to load faster.

+:satisfied:Please use the gene_list to filter out the genes that can not be identified by scMCP.
 The scMCP must conduct the following process before prediction:
 "**Gene set preprocessing**", relevant files can be found in preprocess/gene_list to reserve the co genes of 17911 in unseen datasets.